 There are many web sites with in-depth pet care and behavior info.
 Below are some that we recommend as excellent resources on a wide variety of pet care and behavior topics.

-Dr. Wayne Hunthausen (Westwood Animal Hospital) Nationally known, respected and published animal behaviorist, Dr. Hunthausen, is right here in our city!
-His web site gives tips for behavior problems and he does behavior consultations.
+Dr. Wayne Hunthausen (Westwood Animal Hospital) The web site gives tips for behavior problems and Dr. Hunthausen does behavior consultations.

-Best Friends Animal Society Lots of great pet care and behavior info for pets of all kinds in their Pet Care Library.
+Best Friends Animal Society Lots of great pet care and behavior info for pets of all kinds listed under Pet Resources.
 Also tips on choosing a pet.
 Dogs, cats, bunnies, exotics, horses and more.
 Includes PDFs for downloading.

-ASPCA Pet Care Tips Check out their species-specific library of animal health, nutrition, behavior, grooming and more.
+ASPCA Pet Care and Behavior Tips Check out their species-specific library of animal health, nutrition, behavior, grooming and more.
 Dogs, cats, horses and small animals are all included.